xabgu/unezquake/UNEZQUAKE.md

 Quake servers and clients saw numerous changes for over a decade, but in recent years many changes or even experimentation have been frowned upon and even ridiculed within the broader community. unezQuake offers an alternative experience to those players and regions that are still interested in exploring and refining their gameplay experience. unezQuake remains compatible with ezQuake where practical and frequently tracks upstream changes in order to stay current.

 While it shouldn't have to be said, we will say it anyways.
-Cheating in Quake is easy, so it is obviously not the intent of unezQuake to faciliate cheating or get away with small advantages.
+Cheating in Quake is easy, so it is obviously not the intent of unezQuake to facilitate cheating or get away with small advantages.
 Quite the opposite, as unezQuake is developed in open source and makes public versioned releases.

 ## Features